georgback/CycPred/README.md

 # CycPred
 Tensorflow model for the prediction of cyclizability of provided DNA sequences of length 50

-## Usage:
+# Usage:

 ```
 python CycPred.py inputfile outputfile
 ```

-+ Inputfile must be DNA sequences consisting of only A,T,G or C of length 50, seperated by newline
++ Inputfile must be DNA sequences consisting of only A,T,G or C of length 50 or more, seperated by newline; If fasta file is given, the --fasta flag has to be added

 + Outputfile is a text file with newline seperated predicted cyclizability values for each sequence